Penruddock: Road

 Penruddock can be reached by car approximately 5.5 mi west of Penrith, just to the north of the A66 road.

+Rail

 Its railway station on the former Cockermouth, Keswick and Penrith Railway closed in the 1970s and was demolished on 4 March 1997.
 The closest station is at Penrith.

-There is also a bus service that runs between Penrith and Keswick that can be caught outside the Herdwick Inn every hour.
+Bus

+Stagecoach operates the services in the village.
+2 routes serve the village.
+The first one is the X4 to Penrith or to Workington via Keswick and Cockermouth.
+(Note: Stagecoach route X5 serves the nearby A66 Road to Workington or Penrith.)
+The second route is the 105 to Greystoke or to Penrith.